 A lot of people these days talk about how they have jailbroken their smartphones.
 The fact is that most people think that a jailbreak means connecting their devices to a computer, pressing a button, waiting for a couple of minutes, and voilá.
 The reality is a little more complex than that.

 Jailbreak means allowing third-party applications to be installed on your Apple iDevice.
-Contrary to popular beliefs, it's entirely legal to run third-party applications on your device since James H. Billington's DMCA revision.
+Contrary to popular belief, it's entirely legal to run third-party applications on your device since James H. Billington's DMCA revision.

 Jailbreaking permits root access to the iOS file system and manager, allowing the download of additional applications, extensions, and themes that are unavailable through the official Apple App Store.